ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 ```

-Now that DDoSX<sup>®</sup> is configured for your domain, and requests going to your domain and via common name servers will be routed through DDOSx, however attackers commonly try to avoid proxies like DDoSX<sup>®</sup> by using custom DNS servers to make the domain resolve to your origin server's IP instead of DDoSX<sup>®</sup>, bypassing the protecttion if offers.
-Further more, an attacker may still be able to attack your origin server by sending requests to the IP directly, (http://185.234.39.17/ for example).
+Now that DDoSX<sup>®</sup> is configured for your domain, and requests going to your domain and via common name servers will be routed through DDOSx, however, attackers commonly try to avoid proxies like DDoSX<sup>®</sup> by using custom DNS servers to make the domain resolve to your origin server's IP instead of DDoSX<sup>®</sup>, bypassing the protection it offers.
+Furthermore, an attacker may still be able to attack your origin server by sending requests to the IP directly, (http://185.234.39.17/ for example).

-To prevent both theese evasion methords, you can add firewall rules to only allow traffic on port TCP 443 and TCP 80 from our DDoSX<sup>®</sup> IP ranges mentioned below.
+To prevent both these evasion methods, you can add firewall rules to only allow traffic on port TCP 443 and TCP 80 from our DDoSX<sup>®</sup> IP ranges mentioned below.

 ```
 185.156.64.0/24